susaurabh-git/springboot-example/README.md

 # springboot-examples

-This is sample Springboot examples.
+This is Springboot reference project.
 Each module inside this repo are independent application, they are focused on a single feature of springboot which can be referred by developers in the real enterprise application.

 ## Pre-requisites
-- java 11+
+- java 21+
-- maven 3.6+
+- maven 3.9.6+

 ## Build
 Run following command to build and package